 It’s a good idea to compare the mortgage insurance costs of different loans because these costs can have a big impact on your monthly mortgage payment.

 Conventional loans have more flexible mortgage insurance requirements compared to other loans.
 It is possible to avoid paying for mortgage insurance when you make a down payment of 20% or more with a conventional loan.
 It is also easier to stop paying for mortgage insurance.
-Once your home’s equity reaches 20%, you can often request your lender cancel your mortgage insurance payments.
+Once your home’s equity reaches 20%, you may request your lender cancel your mortgage insurance payments if certain conditions are met.
+In addition, PMI is often canceled automatically once you’ve reached 22% equity if your mortgage payments are current.

 FHA loans are different.
 First, you’ll pay a one-time "upfront" mortgage insurance premium when you buy a house with an FHA loan.
 Conventional loans do not have this upfront fee.
 You’ll also pay monthly mortgage insurance premiums with an FHA loan, and it is more difficult to stop paying for FHA mortgage insurance than it is to stop paying mortgage insurance for conventional loans.